-Elevate your production with superior thermoset plastic solutions.
+Elevate production with superior thermoset plastics.

 The power of thermoset plastics: unmatched resilience, strength, and endurance

-Pivotal plastics across many industries
+Pivotal plastics across industries

-Nelson Miller Group's customers have enjoyed the outsourced manufacturing of their thermoset plastic parts by relying on our end-to-end solutions and skilled partners.
+Thermoset plastics offer manufacturers unparalleled advantages in creating durable, heat-resistant, and dimensionally stable products.
+For these reasons, they're the preferred choice from automotive and aerospace to construction, medical, military, and agriculture.
+Our customers have enjoyed the outsourced manufacturing of their thermoset plastic parts by relying on our end-to-end solutions and skilled partners.

 Why choose thermoset plastics?